zeon-studio/hugoplate/content/english/contact/_index.md

 ---

 **For publishers and designers:** Depending on whether you're interested in working with me on a translation/editing project, or a knitting pattern, you have different options of contacting me.
+You can email me at [hello@adamsarpatki.com,](mailto:hello@adamsarpatki.com) use the "Email me" buttons below, or even book a chat with me.
 I will have different timeslots available for each category, so please choose the one that best describes you.

 **If you just want to chat,** please use my social media channels linked in the footer. 😊